-It is important to get a precise overview of which hazardous substances occur in which quantities and during which activities in the company.
-For example, are activities involving hazardous substances carried out or can hazardous substances arise or be released during activities?
+It is essential to get a precise overview of which hazardous substances occur in which quantities and during which activities in the company.
+For example, are activities involving hazardous substances carried out, or can hazardous substances arise or be released during actions?
 In what quantities are the hazardous substances produced?
-All of this information is to be recorded in a directory (register of hazardous substances).
-Then it is checked which specific dangers can arise from the properties of the substances.
-In the case of hazardous substances, inhalation (inhalation), dermal (skin contact), oral (swallowing) and physicochemical hazards (e.g. risk of fire and explosion) must be taken into account.
-In addition to the type of hazard, a corresponding risk assessment must also be carried out.
+This information will be recorded in a directory (register of hazardous substances).
+Then, it is checked which specific dangers can arise from the properties of the substances.
+In the case of hazardous substances, inhalation (inhalation), dermal (skin contact), oral (swallowing), and physicochemical hazards (e.g., risk of fire and explosion) must be taken into account, in addition to the type of hazard, a corresponding risk assessment must also be carried out.
 The level of risk depends, for example, on the extent and probability of occurrence of the damage to be expected.
 How often and for how long an activity is carried out with hazardous substances also plays a role.

 Useful information for you to refer to:

 A safety data sheet is a central source of information for your risk assessment when working with hazardous substances.
-It describes both the dangerous properties that emanate from the substance or mixture and the measures that can protect against these dangers.
-A safety data sheet must be checked for obviously incomplete, contradicting, or incorrect information.
+It describes the dangerous properties emanating from the substance or mixture and the measures to protect against these dangers.
+A safety data sheet must be checked for incomplete, contradictory, or incorrect information.
 If necessary, a correct safety data sheet must be requested from the supplier and supplied by them.
-If the employer does not receive the required information, they must obtain this information themselves or assume the hazards for which no information is available as existing and define the appropriate measures.
-Alternatively, it is recommended to only use substances or mixtures for which the supplier provides the necessary information.
-Even for substances and mixtures for which no safety data sheet is required due to the legal requirements, suppliers are obliged to provide the buyers with available and relevant information that is necessary so that suitable measures can be determined and applied.
-In-house manufactured substances or mixtures or intermediate products that are not placed on the market must be classified by the employer.
+Suppose the employer does not receive the required information.
+In that case, they must obtain this information or assume the hazards for which no data is available and define the appropriate measures.
+Alternatively, using substances or mixtures for which the supplier provides the necessary information is recommended.
+Even for substances and mixtures for which no safety data sheet is required due to legal requirements, suppliers must give the buyers the essential available and relevant information so that suitable measures can be determined and applied.
+The employer must classify In-house manufactured substances, mixtures, or intermediate products that are not placed on the market.

-Suitable protective measures are to be derived from the knowledge gained on the type and level of hazards.
+Suitable protective measures are to be derived from the knowledge of the type and level of hazards.
 When selecting them, the so-called STOP principle applies:

 S Substitution – T Technical measures – O Organizational measures – P Personal measures

 The order of the measures is synonymous with their prioritization.
-A technical solution such as B. a pollutant workplace, personal measures such as wearing personal protective equipment is preferable.
+A technical solution such as B. a pollutant workplace, personal actions such as wearing personal protective equipment is preferable.
 The effectiveness of the implemented protective measures must be checked regularly.
-Important information can be obtained, for example, from workplace measurements, information on the state of the art, preventive occupational health care, or ("almost") accidents and disruptions in operational processes.
-The protective measures are to be implemented permanently and consistently (through operating instructions, regular training, role model function of superiors, and adequate measures in the event of non-compliance with the operating instructions).
+Important information can be obtained, for example, from workplace measurements, information on state-of-the-art, preventive occupational health care, or ("almost") accidents and disruptions in operational processes.
+The protective measures are to be implemented permanently and consistently (through operating instructions, regular training, role model function of superiors, and adequate actions in the event of non-compliance with the operating instructions).